Tourbillon: Modern tourbillon watches

 In modern mechanical watch designs, production of a highly accurate watch does not require a tourbillon.
 There is even debate among horologists as to whether tourbillons ever improved the accuracy of mechanical watches, even when first introduced, or whether the watches of the day were inherently inaccurate due to design and manufacturing techniques.
 A tourbillon is a valued feature of collectors' and premium-priced watches, possibly for the same reason that mechanical watches fetch a much higher price than similar quartz watches that are much more accurate.

 In recent years, avant-garde watchmakers have shifted their focus towards enhancing the durability and wearability of tourbillon movements, aiming to create timepieces suited for everyday use.
 Traditionally regarded as delicate complications, tourbillons are now being re-engineered to withstand greater shocks and environmental stresses without compromising precision.
 Bianchet, which specialises exclusively in tourbillon watches, exemplifies this approach by integrating advanced materials such as titanium and high-performance composite alloys in the tourbillon movement and watch case.
 Additionally, innovations in movement architecture, including enhanced shock absorption systems, optimised power reserves and water resistance, contribute to making modern tourbillon watches more robust and practical for daily wear.
 As a result, these tourbillon timepieces are now even endorsed by athletes during sports competitions, demonstrating their resilience in high-intensity conditions.

 High-quality tourbillon wristwatches, usually made by the Swiss luxury watch industry, are very expensive, and typically retail for tens of thousands of dollars or euros, with much higher prices in the hundreds of thousands of dollars or euros being common.
 A recent renaissance of interest in tourbillons has been met by the industry with increased availability of time pieces bearing the feature, with the result that prices for basic tourbillon models have reduced somewhat in recent years.
 Previously such models were very rare, either antique or new.
 Any watch with a tourbillon will cost a great deal more than an equivalent piece without the feature.
 The prices of Swiss models typically start at $40,000 and the prices of more expensive tourbillon watches can reach six figures.
-The prices of some Chinese models can range from hundreds of dollars to nearly $5000.
-The Donald Trump-branded "Victory Tourbillion", however, which is made in China with a production run of 147, costs $100,000.
+The prices of some Chinese models can range from hundreds of dollars to nearly $5,000.
+The Donald Trump-branded "Victory Tourbillon", however, which is made in China with a production run of 147, costs $100,000.

 Modern implementations typically allow the tourbillon to be seen through a window in the watch face.
 In addition to the decorative effect, a tourbillon can act as a second hand for some watches, if the tourbillon rotates exactly once per minute.
 Some tourbillons rotate faster than this (Greubel Forsey's 24 second tourbillon for example).
 Also, many quotidian watches feature their oscillating balance wheel.
 Sometimes termed, appropriately enough, the "open heart", these are sometimes misrepresented by unscrupulous dealers as a tourbillon (and "tourbillon-style" by ethical ones).